afrizal423/afrizal423/README.md

 ### 👋 Hi there!

 Hi I'm Afrizal 👋.
-I am a web developer who focuses backend, for example: REST API.
+I am a web developer.
 And I'm also a fan of Linux distro distributions that are open source.
 Besides that I also like things related to computer networks, such as: Cloud, networking, VM.
 I come from the city of Surabaya, East Java Province, Indonesia.<br>
 ![](https://komarev.com/ghpvc/?username=afrizal423)

 <a href="https://github.com/afrizal423">